Non-Affine Displacements Below Jamming under Athermal Quasi-Static Compression: Mean squared displacement

-see the dashed line in Fig.~\ref{185522_22Jul20}~(a).
-A recent numerical simulation reported the similar power law for the shear viscosity $\eta$: ${\eta\sim \delta\varphi^{-2.55}}$~\cite{kawasaki2015}.
-We shall discuss a possible connection between $\ave{\Delta}$ and $\eta$ later in this letter.
+see the solid line in Fig.~\ref{185522_22Jul20}~(a).
+Interestingly, Eq.~(\ref{055344_24Dec20}) is close to the theoretical prediction for the critical exponent of the shear viscosity $\beta'=2.8$~\cite{PhysRevE.91.062206}.
+We shall discuss a possible connection between $\ave{\Delta}$ and shear viscosity later in this paper.

 To further investigate the scaling of $\ave{\Delta}$, we perform a finite-size scaling analysis assuming the following scaling function: